+- STATUTE: W.Va.
+Code §11-24-6(c)(5)

-EXCLUSION: There shall be subtracted from federal taxable income to the extent included therein: The amount required to be added to federal taxable income as a dividend received from a foreign (non-United States) corporation under Section 78 of the Internal Revenue Code of 1986, as amended, by a corporation electing to take the foreign tax credit for federal income tax purposes.
+- EXCLUSION: The amount required to be added to federal taxable income as a dividend received from a foreign (non-United States) corporation under Section 78 of the Internal Revenue Code of 1986, as amended, by a corporation electing to take the foreign tax credit for federal income tax purposes.

+- VALUE: \$10.1 million per year